 Unlike service animals, ESAs don’t answer for a disability or limitation such as vision, physical mobility, or hearing, but are rather simply there to make sure their owners are in good psychological standing.

 In San Jose, CA, ESAs are becoming more and more popular as the treatment of choice for a lot of individuals with mental health issues.
-However because these pets are hard to come by, there not always that easy to own.
+However because these pets are hard to come by, they’re not always that easy to own.
 In fact, there are a lot of steps you may need to take before you can get your own emotional support animal in San Jose, CA to guarantee that you need one and that the animal will serve a worthy purpose in your care.

 Laws Governing the Ownership of Emotional Support Animals in San Jose, CA